LBeghini/LBeghini/README.md

 ### Other info

-- 🔊 I am a English speaker
+- 🔊 I am an English speaker
 - ♥️ Passionate about systems architecture
 - 🎵 Always listening to music!
 - 🍺 In my free time I really like to hang out with friends